-One thing that I found extremely helpful was having my computer with my Car Lease Calculator, because I was able to quickly evaluate any counter offers and see what the implied terms were.
-I always do this!
+One thing that I found extremely helpful was having my computer with my Car Lease Calculator, because I was able to quickly evaluate any counter-offers and see what the implied terms were.

 Salespeople often want to quote you a monthly payment rather than a cap number.
 I would always bring the conversation back to the cap number and could quickly get their implied cap number by using the car lease calculator.
 Having the numbers on your screen will also help you check the final contract to make sure everything makes sense and lines up with the previous discussions.

 7. Check Whether You Can Make Refundable Security Deposits